U.S. News Rankings

 |Ranking score and category|

 Illinois Wesleyan University is a private institution that was founded in 1850.
-It has a total undergraduate enrollment of 2,090, its setting is suburban, and the campus size is 80 acres.
-It utilizes a other-based academic calendar.
-Illinois Wesleyan University's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 70.
-Its tuition and fees are $37,954 (2012-13).
+It has a total undergraduate enrollment of 2,013, its setting is suburban, and the campus size is 80 acres.
+Illinois Wesleyan University's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 65.
+Its tuition and fees are $39,316 (2013-14).

 Illinois Wesleyan University prides itself on providing individual attention and guidance to each of its students.
-This commitment has yielded a freshman retention rate that has ranked as one of the best in the country; more than 90 percent of Illinois Wesleyan first year students come back for their sophomore year.
-The campus itself is an arboretum, home to more than 1,000 trees and comprised of nearly 130 distinct species.
-Students interested in theater are spoiled with Shakespeare, as Bloomington, Ill. is the host of the annual Illinois Shakespeare Festival, which takes place from June through August.
-Students that are more interested in getting away from campus have the chance to study in hundreds of locations in more than 70 different countries.
+This commitment has yielded a freshman retention rate that has ranked as one of the best in the country; more than 90 percent of Illinois Wesleyan first-year students come back for their sophomore year.
+The campus itself is an arboretum, home to more than 1,000 trees representing nearly 150 distinct species.
+Students interested in theater are spoiled with Shakespeare, as Bloomington is the host of the annual Illinois Shakespeare Festival, which takes place from June through August.
+Students who are more interested in getting away from campus have the chance to study in hundreds of locations in more than 70 different countries.
 Notable alumni of the university include Richard Jenkins, an Oscar-nominated actor, and Edward B. Rust, chairman of the board and chief executive officer of State Farm Insurance Co.